ben432rew/prediction_rater/README.md

 ##Rate 1 Day Stock Prediction Websites

-Ever wonder how accurate different stock prediction websites are.
+Ever wonder how accurate different stock prediction websites are?
 Are certain websites better at predicting different stocks than others?
 Different industries?
 Do all the websites have similar predictions?